Paul Arnaud de Foïard: Military career

-The RMLE was dissolved.
-Accordingly, Paul joined the 3rd Foreign Infantry Regiment 3e REI on 20 December 1945.
-A decree of February 1946 designated him as sous-lieutenant, to be effective starting 1 February 1944.
+de Foïard joined the 3rd Foreign Infantry Regiment on 20 December 1945.
+In February 1946 he was designated a sous-lieutenant to be effective 1 February 1944.
 He was then promoted to the rank of lieutenant on 1 February 1946.

-He participated to the campaigns of Indochina, he disembarked at Saigon and joined the 11th company of the 3e REI on 11 June 1946.
-He was wounded by a machine gun, at My Duc Thay, on 22 January 1947.
+He participated to the campaigns of Indochina.
+He went to Saigon and joined the 11th company of the 3rd Foreign Infantry Regiment on 11 June 1946.
+He was wounded by a machine gun, at My Duc Thay on 22 January 1947.
 On 23 October 1947 he was assigned the company of camions bennes CCB.
 Accordingly, he was awarded a new citation at the orders of the armed forces and the knight croix of the Légion d’honneur, bestowed on 14 July 1947.
 This last one was matched with the croix de guerre des TOE, for his personal action in Cai Lay in Cochinchine; at Am Thai Dong in the province of Mytho.

 During the creation of the Parachute Company of the 3rd Foreign Infantry Regiment, Co.
 Para du 3e REI, on 1 April 1948, he assumed the command of a platoon section under the order of lieutenant Jacques Morin.
 On 16 May he was awarded a citation at the orders of the division during a combat exchange battle at the fortified village of Tho Truong.
 Repatriated sanitary, he disembarked in Marseille, was hospitalized and benefitted of a break.
 He was assigned to the regional administrative company of Versailles.